omonubi/ACKS-by-omonubi/README.md

 ### How to Work with Equipment and Money
 - Uncheck the Equipped checkbox to "warehouse" (not carry) inventory.
-- If tracking amunition on the Equipment tab, each round weighs 0.02 stone.
-- If tracking individual items within a "small item" (such as 12 spikes), track the count within the item's name.
-Alternately, reduce the Weight of each item by the appropriate amount and use the Count field.
+- As per ACKS, collections of small items should be tracked as a single item in the increments specified in the *ACKS Rules Reference*.
 - There are multiple ways to handle rations (assumed to be iron):
-    - Individually, each day's ration weighs 1/6 (0.17) stone.
+    - Individually, each day's ration weighs 1/6 (0.16) stone.
-    - Each day's waterskin (full) weighs 5/6 (0.83) stone.
+    - Each day's waterskin (full) weighs 5/6 (0.8) stone.
     - Combined, a "day's rations" (food and water) weigh 1 stone.
-    - If using the ACKS II survival simplified approach, a "day's rations" weigh 0.5 stone.
 - Each coin weighs 0.001 stone.
 Use the Banked column to offload coinage On Hand.
 Use the New column to add or remove coins from the inventory.
 The GM should use this feature, then ask the player to click the Claim button and move it to On Hand.

 ### How to Award and Track Experience Points